device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 Complete the following steps to add a new object to sync.

-1. **DOQL.** This field is required to create the new object.
+1. **DOQL** This field is required to create the new object.
 The field supports DOQL syntax for complex queries, and it is also the DOQL name of the query stored in Device42. ([https://docs.device42.com/device42-doql/](https://docs.device42.com/device42-doql/)).
 You can [edit the object DOQL](#edit-doql-of-object-to-sync) as needed later.

-2. **Object Type Name**.
-This field is required to create the new object type.
+2. **Object Type Name** This field is required to create the new object type.
 The field shows all object types for the object schema.

    a.
 In the scenario that we want to create a new object we will have to click on the following **Object type** icon.
    ![](/assets/images/jsm-solution-guide/image48.png)